Calculating Weighted (aka Blended) Overtime for an Employee With Multiple Pay Rates

 Example

-First, you need to find the employee’s base pay:
+First, you need to find the employee’s base pay for all hours worked (regular and overtime):

 Now, multiply the employee’s overtime rate by the number of overtime hours worked (10) to get their total overtime wages: